AnderssonFuentes/AnderssonFuentes/README.md

-### Hi there 👋 Soy Anderssonf, soy aprendiz de programación autodidacta!
+### Hi there 👋 Soy Anderssonf, soy aprendiz de programación!

 <!--
 **AnderssonFuentes/AnderssonFuentes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.